SH3LLAH-AI/SH3LLAH-_AI/README.md

 • I am fluent in Html, CSS, Javascript and NodeJs though i can speak Python, Java, React and C languages.

-• As of my projects Iam currently working on<a href ="https://wa.me/263771341158/"> SubZero AI</a>, a whatsapp automated chatbot🤖.
+• As of my projects Iam currently working on<a href ="https://wa.me/263771341158/"> SH3LLAH AI</a>, a whatsapp automated chatbot🤖.

 • I have also made some interactive websites for E Commerce and education and an offline ChatGPT clone.⚙️</b>
 </br>